What is contact tracing?

 Contact tracing helps isolate positive cases of COVID-19 and identifies close contacts of those who have tested positive in order to stop the chain of transmission.
 In the case of COVID-19, close contact is defined as an individual who has been within 6 feet of an infected person for a total of 15 minutes cumulatively over 24 hours.
 In our experience so far, roommates and household contacts are at particularly high risk for acquiring infection.

 A robust system of contact tracing is key to keeping students, faculty and staff safe on campus.
-Contact tracing, in addition to symptomatic and mitigation testing, is part of IU’s strategy for keeping all of IU’s campuses as safe as possible.
+Contact tracing, in addition to symptomatic and COVID Check testing, is part of IU’s strategy for keeping all of IU’s campuses as safe as possible.
+IU's contact tracing team works with all individuals regardless of vaccination status.
 The success of contact tracing also relies on those in the community changing their behavior to help mitigate the spread of the disease.